Tchore77/Tchore77/README.md

-In this life, no wahalla ✨ there's only 1 me and that's my personal power ✨
+✨ There's only 1 me and that's my personal power ✨

 You can engage me on the following topics: